Quad Cities: Transportation

 There are three transit operators in the Quad Cities with limited interconnection between them.
 Rock Island County Metropolitan Mass Transit District (Quad Cities MetroLINK) serves the Illinois cities of Rock Island, Moline, East Moline, Milan, Silvis, Carbon Cliff, Hampton and Colona.
 It has 12 routes and a fleet of about 52 buses.
 It operates a river craft during summer months.
 In Iowa, Davenport Citibus has 10 fixed routes and operates 20 buses, seven days a week and Bettendorf Transit operates three routes, Monday–Saturday, and has eight buses.

+Intercity bus service to the Quad Cities is provided by Burlington Trailways and Greyhound Lines.

 Amtrak currently does not serve the Quad Cities.
 The closest station is about 50 mi away in Galesburg, Illinois.
 In 2008, United States Senators Tom Harkin, Chuck Grassley, Dick Durbin, and Barack Obama sent a letter to Amtrak asking them to begin plans to bring rail service to the Quad Cities.
 In October 2010, a $230 million federal fund was announced that will bring Amtrak service to the Quad Cities, with a new line running from Moline to Chicago.
 They hoped to have the line completed in 2015, and offer two round trips daily to Chicago.

 In December 2011, the federal government awarded $177 million in funding for the Amtrak connection.
 Budgetary and logistical issues have delayed the completion of all necessary track improvements, but the project is still in development.
 The multi-modal Moline Q Station building was completed in early 2018, with the attached Westin Element hotel opening in February.
 When the full project is completed, it will establish passenger rail through the Quad Cities, for the first time since the 1970s.